jo/sync-tank/distributed-migration-strategies/index.md

 so that I can fit my workflow to my life and not the other way round.
 ```

 If we provide users not only with a web app but also with native clients then updating the data schema to a newer version comes with certain additional challenges.
 Imagine someone is using our todo app both through the web interface and on their phone.
 When we release a new version of the software that includes a breaking change to the data schema the web app gets updated immediately once the page is reloaded.
-But the app on the phone may have to be updated manually, and this could happen now, or soon, or someday, or - never.
-In this situation we will have multiple clients with multiple versions in the system.
+But the app on the phone may have to be updated manually, and this could happen now, or soon, or someday, or – never.
+In this situation we will have multiple clients with multiple application versions in the system.

 In this more complex scenario we are now confronted with three formidable challenges: we want to support multiple clients running multiple app versions, we want them not to break when the network connection is unstable, and we want to develop our software incrementally and stay agile, pivoting and releasing new versions in response to user demand.
 How could this ever work, you wonder?
 Let's wonder together.